emwap/stream-paper/paper.md

   where l = rangeSize (bounds b)
 ~~~

-Implementing iir filters requires a somewhat more sophisticated
+Implementing IIR filters requires a somewhat more sophisticated
 version of `recurrence` which also has a cyclic buffer for the
 elements of the output stream.